SurniaUlula/wpsso-organization/readme.txt

 Tested Up To: 5.4.2
 Stable Tag: 3.4.1

-Customize the Home Page Schema Organization Markup and Manage Additional Organizations (Publisher, Organizer, etc.).
+Customize the Schema Organization Markup for your WebSite and Manage Additional Organizations (Publisher, Organizer, etc.).

 == Description ==